Belleville's Main Street will be a ribbon of green when the St. Patrick’s Day Parade steps off at 11 a.m. Saturday.

 The parade will have a serious moment, too.
 It will pause when the Highland Bagpipers play “Amazing Grace” at Veterans Memorial Fountain to honor our fallen troops.

 The Ancient Order of Hibernians has about 95 members in Belleville.
-They are also sponsoring Hibernian Hunger Food Drive.
-Parade participants will donate cans of food to help out the Catholic Urban Programs' food pantry.
+They are also sponsoring the Hibernian Hunger Campaign for the third year.
+Parade participants are asked to donate two cans of food to help out the Catholic Urban Programs’ food pantry.
 Dropoff sites are at the start of the parade, Big Daddy's at 313 E. Main St. and Pitcher's Sports Pub and Pizzeria, 104 W. Main St.

 When: noon Saturday